 The President of the college is a voting member of the Board and is responsible for the management and implementation of the policies and directives of the Board.
 He has a strong consultative relationship with the Chair, the Executive Committee and other Trustees.
-The President also manages the daily operation of the college along with an Administrative Council that consists of his management team, the comprising the college's Chief Financial Officer, the Dean of Academic Affairs, the Dean of Student Affairs, the Dean of Recruitment, the Director of Career Services & Industry Partnerships, the Director of Human Resources, the Director of Marketing, Director of Public Relations, and the Chief Development Officer.
+The President also manages the daily operation of the college along with an Administrative Council that consists of his management team, comprising the college's Dean of Academic Affairs, the Dean of Student Affairs, the Dean of Recruitment, the Dean of IT, the Chief Financial Officer, the Chief of Staff, the Chief Advancement Officer, the Director of Career Services & Industry Partnerships, and the Director of Human Resources,